12 Digital Branding Trends for Reaching Customers

 - Personalised emails achieve 26% higher open rates and 41% higher click-through rates (Aberdeen Group)

 Data and insights should inform messaging, platforms and strategies.
-Ultimately, digital branding creates relevant, valuable connections with each customer.
+Ultimately, digital branding fosters relevant and valuable connections with each customer.

 Top Digital Branding Strategies

 With so many available options, what should be the key focus areas for digital branding campaigns?
-Here, we explore major trends and strategies making an impact right now.
+Here, we explore the major trends and strategies that are making an impact right now.

 Website Experience Optimisation